 Imagine birthing your baby in the comfort of your own home surrounded by your loved-ones.
 During your labor you can walk around inside your home, eat from your kitchen and shower in your bathroom.
 After the birth you have the convenience of sleeping in your own bed with your baby close by.
 As a Traditional Midwife I offer this model of care.
-I combine indigenous teachings with modern day practices to provide comprehensive, wholistic prenatal, birth and postpartum support within the comfort of your own home.
+I combine indigenous teachings with modern day practices to provide comprehensive, holistic prenatal, birth and postpartum support within the comfort of your own home.

 Out-of-hospital birth requires parents to be fully engaged in their care to make the best decisions possible, and to help ensure a safe and healthy experience.
 Listed below are some of the services provided within this scope of practice.

 Childbirth, Breastfeeding & Newborn Care Classes

 Labor Assistant Service provided in event of hospital transport

 Breastfeeding Support & Counseling

 Life after Birth Postpartum Support & Counseling (see After Birth page)